CAROL EDGEMON HIPPERSON is the author of The Belly Gunner, an eyewitness account of

 "standard works" in World War II history by the Franklin D. Roosevelt Presidential Library.

-A self-described farmer's daughter and rodeo queen, Carol was born and raised in Coulee City, a small town
+A self-described farmer's daughter and rodeo queen, Carol was born and raised in Coulee City, a small town near

-appeared in several national magazines, including
+in several national magazines, including

 New Woman and Brides.